feiqiwang/planeGraph2tree/README.md

 rootTrans RT;
 RT.running(fileName);
 ```
-Besides, we newly offer function that let every vertex as root to build the tree.
+Besides, we newly offer the function that lets every vertex as root to build the tree.
 If you want to use it, input following codes:
 ```
 PG.APTEDformTrans_AllVerAsRoot();
 ```
 Then click RUN BUTTON and wait for program finish.
 - **STEP 4** :
- Find resulting text files containing tree structure informations described in a bracket-format in the output-directory named *tree_result_MutiRoot*.
+ Find resulting text files containing tree structure informations described in a bracket-format in the output-directory named *tree_result_MutiRoot* and *tree_result_allVerAsRoot*.

 # Tree Comparison Program